thinh-vu/vnstock/README.md

-<h2 align="center">Vietnam Stock Market data extraction from TCBS with Python</h2>
+<h2 align="center">Vietnam Stock Market data extraction from TCBS & SSI with Python</h2>

-vnstock is a Python package to retrieve the Vietnam stock market data from [TCBS](https://tcbs.com.vn).
+vnstock is a Python package to retrieve the Vietnam stock market data from [TCBS](https://tcbs.com.vn) and [SSI]('https://iboard.ssi.com.vn/').

 vnstock allows the user to download historical, intraday stock data and market insights from [TCBS](https://tcbs.com.vn).